-Internet: How to Choose the Best Tariff
+Internet Tariffs in Spain: How to Find the Best

-Fibre or ADSL Broadband?
+Fibre or ADSL (broadband)?

 Seems an obvious question, right?
-However from experience it’s not so easy.

 Fibre speeds are as advertised, but if you have to use ADSL beware of the advertised speeds.

 With current legislation companies are not forced to meet a minimum percentage of the maximum speeds shown on their websites.
 Most only guarantee 10% of the contracted speed, thereby avoiding claims for breach of contract.